GreatBallacuda/forPG/README.md

 # NOTICE:
-for the sake of privacy of your datasets, please copy it to datasets/ dir
+for the sake of the privacy of your datasets, please copy it to datasets/ dir

 # Env requirement:
 - Python3